 9 sessions.
 16 experts.
 8 time zones.
 3 oceans.
 Check out the recordings from the inaugural Global Encounters & First Nations Peoples Symposium, 6-8 December 2021.

-We’d like to introduce our newest recruit to the Global Encounters program, Oliver Acevedo.
+We’d like to introduce one of our new recruits to the Global Encounters program, Kellie Clayton.

 Materially, at least, the umbrella term 'ropes' remains useful.
 Functionally, however, 'ropes' has little meaning in the imaginings of the sailor.